Anthem (Toyah album)

-Anthem is a studio album by the English new wave band Toyah, fronted by Toyah Willcox, released in 1981 by Safari Records.
-It was the band's most successful album, reaching number 2 in the UK Albums Chart and featuring the Top 10 singles "It's a Mystery" and "I Want to Be Free".
+Anthem is the third studio album by the English new wave band Toyah, fronted by Toyah Willcox, released in 1981 by Safari Records.
+It was the band's most successful album, reaching number two in the UK Albums Chart and featuring the top-ten singles "It's a Mystery" and "I Want to Be Free".
 The album was certified gold in 1981 for selling more than 100,000 copies in the UK.

 Background

 Anthem was the band's first full-length album recorded with the new lineup which consisted of Willcox, Joel Bogen, Phil Spalding, Nigel Glockler and Adrian Lee.
 The material was recorded at the Marquee Studios in London and produced by Nick Tauber.

 The album cover features a painting by Steve Weston which presents Toyah as a female fairy with wings, carrying the head of a decapitated male humanoid, with pyramids and smoke in the background.
 The singer explained that it refers to the theme of strength and domination, and that it was inspired by science fiction works of such authors as J. R. R. Tolkien and Philip K. Dick.
 Original vinyl issues of the album came complete with a colour insert featuring photographs of the band wrapped in bandages, with various exposed body parts sprayed gold, and Egyptian themed drawings across the lyrics pages.
 A picture disc variation, featuring the album's front and back artwork and no sleeve, was also issued at the time.